Is the Apple iWatch Device worth the price or just another expensive accessory?

 My Final Say

 Overall, The Apple Watch is a wonderfully designed addition to the apple family.
 Its certainly one of the best smartwatches that I’ve tested and is a great companion for the iPhone.
-Although the watch doesn’t work independently of the iPhone, it has many similar features and eliminated the need to constantly look at it.
+Although the watch doesn’t work independently of the iPhone, it has many similar features and has eliminated the need to constantly look at it.
 Just like all Apple devices, its ground-breaking, stylish and one of my favourites.

 Please feel free to leave your comments below and let me know your experiences with the apple watch or if you’re considering buying one.
 Thanks for reading!